LeoVen/C-DataStructures-Library/README.md

 sli_free(&slist);
 ```

-The above code would produce the following list
+The above code would produce the following list.

 ```
          ┌───┐     ┌───┐     ┌───┐     ┌───┐     ┌───┐     ┌───┐     ┌───┐     ┌───┐